Course

 Introduction - Texas Nursing Jurisprudence and Ethics

-The purpose of this course is to review nursing ethics and jurisprudence specifically as these relate to Texas state nursing practice and law.
-Each state nursing board works to promote the safety and welfare of clients in their state by ensuring nurses are competent to practice nursing safely.
-As outlined by Texas Board of Nursing continuing education requirements, Nursing Jurisprudence and Nursing Ethics Board Rule 216.3, all nurses, including APRNs, must complete the required two contact hours of CNE relating to nursing jurisprudence and ethics before the end of every third two-year licensing period.
-This requirement is applicable to licensing periods that began on or after January 1, 2014.
-All new nurses must also take and successfully pass the Nursing Jurisprudence Exam (NJE).
-(2,3)
+As outlined by the Texas Board of Nursing continuing education requirements, Nursing Jurisprudence and Nursing Ethics Board Rule 216.3, all nurses, including APRNs, must complete the required two contact hours of CNE relating to nursing jurisprudence and ethics before the end of every third two-year licensing period.
+This requirement applies to licensing periods that began on or after January 1, 2014.
+All new nurses must also pass the Nursing Jurisprudence Exam (NJE) (2,3).

 Self Quiz